Nanchang's Gan River: One River, Two Banks

 How do I get between the two banks?

 Fastest is Metro Line 1, which tunnels under the river between Qiushui Square station (west) and Tengwang Pavilion station (east) — one ride, no change.
 Road bridges (Bayi Bridge, Chaoyang Bridge) also connect the banks, and an evening river cruise crosses between them.
-Note the last metro trains around 21:30 if you stay for the late shows.
+Last trains leave the Line 1 termini around 22:30, and closer to 23:00 on Fridays, weekends and holidays; your own station's last train is earlier.

 How much does all of this cost?

 The riverfront, the parks, Qiushui Square, the fountain shows, and viewing the light show are all free.
-Optional paid extras are the Ferris wheel (around ¥50), a night river cruise (from roughly ¥80–170 for a standard sailing), and the Twin Towers observation deck.
+Optional paid extras are the Ferris wheel (around ¥50), a night river cruise (from roughly ¥80–170 for a standard sailing), and the Twin Towers observation deck (around ¥80).
 You can have a full evening here for the price of a metro fare.

 When is the best time to visit?

 Spring (March–April) is best for the daytime parks — blooms, picnics, camping.
-Summer evenings run latest and the fountain/light programmes often extend, though it's hot and humid by day.
+Summer evenings run latest and the fountain and light programmes often extend, though it's hot and humid by day.
 Autumn and winter give clearer night photography but shorter show windows and occasional cold-weather fountain pauses.
 Whenever you come, arrive before dark to catch sunset and the switch-on.